NoNob0dy/web/Markdown/css.md

     animation: scaling 2s ease-in infinite
     transition: transform 1.5s ease-in-out
     /*
-        It wasn't a mistake, normally we need 'transition' in both original state and hover state, so that we could make the transition smoothly */
+        Normally we need 'transition' in both
+        original state and hover state, so that we could make the transition smoothly
+    */
 }